OTHER NEUROLOGICAL BACK PROBLEMS

 Wiley Online Library – Prevalence and Risk Factors for Presumptive Ascending/Descending Myelomalacia in Dogs after Thoracolumbar Intervertebral Disk Herniation

 Traumatic Disc extrusion

-Another neurological condition which very commonly presents itself with the exact same symptoms as IVDD, is a traumatic disc extrusion (slipped disc).
+Another neurological condition that very commonly presents itself with the exact same symptoms as IVDD, is a traumatic disc extrusion (slipped disc).
 This can be commonly seen in dachshunds after vigorous exercise or with sudden impact forces.
-The most common cause being when dogs accidently run into doors heavily whilst perhaps chasing a ball, or hit a tree suddenly whilst out playing.
+The most common cause is when dogs accidentally run into doors heavily whilst perhaps chasing a ball, or hit a tree suddenly whilst out playing.
 Sadly another cause can also be road traffic accidents.